 - the 5 inspirational PNG websites/blogs,

 - an inspirational YouTube Channel made by Papua New Guineans, and

 Introduction: Benefits of personal blog

-If you have an interested in something and are passionate about it, why not blog it.
+If you have an interest in something and are passionate about it, why not blog it.
 Writing about your passion will help you learn new things.
 This is the power of writing.

 In fact, using the Internet to display your work to an audience is a good way to challenge yourself and grow your potential.
 This may sound ridiculous to some, but it is a satisfying experience.
 Hence, the aim of this series of posts – how to start a personal blog and grow your potential.